 Digital Signature

-The validation of a digital signature is done by a trust service provider and certificate authority.
+The validation of a digital signature is done by a trust service provider and a certificate authority.
 Thus, it is an authorized form of signature, making it more secure and authentic than eSign.

 What documents are excluded from electronic signatures?